Technology-Notes/nvidia-docker-wiki/Deploy-on-Amazon-EC2.md

                       aws01
 ```

-Once the provisioning is completed, we install the NVIDIA drivers and NVIDIA Docker on the newly created instance (Ubuntu by default).
+Once the provisioning is completed, we install the NVIDIA drivers and NVIDIA Docker on the newly created instance (using a Ubuntu 16.04 AMI).
 Note that if you create a custom [AMI](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html), you could simply reuse it instead of doing what follows:

 ```sh